The Jane Hayward Database of Medieval Art

 In many cases the data accompanying these images in the database is what we found on the slides.
 It has also been extended with additional but limited research.
 The entire archive will be fully catalogued and added to the Index of Christian Art Database over time but in the short-term this present resource is our solution to making her collection available.
 As it currently stands, the images are not high resolution but all of the files have been scanned as tiff files and the copyright rests with the Index of Christian Art.
 In the interest of getting these used and, time permitting, we will be pleased to make them available to scholars free of charge for publication.

-Nearly everyone in the Index has worked at one time or another over the last few months on the archive, but particular thanks must go to Catherine Fernandez who has devoted all of her time to the project since joining us in June.
-Jon Niola was responsible for the software used in this resource.
-Apart from Mary Shepard, my thanks also go to Peter Barnet, Barbara Boehm, Michael Carter, Timothy Husband, and Charles T. Little, all from the Cloisters/Metropolitan Museum of Art who were responsible for transferring the archive to Princeton.
+Apart from Mary Shepard, our thanks also go to Peter Barnet, Barbara Boehm, Michael Carter, Timothy Husband, and Charles T. Little, all from the Cloisters/Metropolitan Museum of Art who were responsible for transferring the archive to Princeton.

 Jane Hayward played a pivotal role in the study of stained glass in North America and nobody knew her better than Mary Shepard.
 An appreciation and select bibliography by Mary can be found here.